-Louise Kennedy oversees WBUR’s new vertical — coverage on all media platforms, whether on air, online or in person — about education and learning at all stages of life.
-The vertical is now in development and will feature expanded online and radio coverage.
+Louise Kennedy oversees Edify, WBUR's new home for coverage on all media platforms, whether on air, online or in person, about education and learning at all stages of life.

 Louise joined WBUR in 2012 as director of community engagement, overseeing WBUR's live events and other direct, local forms of connecting with our audience.
 In 2014, she wrote "Project Louise," a yearlong chronicle of her efforts to develop and maintain healthier habits, for WBUR's CommonHealth.
 Final grade, she figures, is a B+.